 Like all provinces and territories in Canada, business registration in Quebec is required for most businesses.
 The process to register will depend on the type of business structure chosen.
 The only businesses that don't need to be registered in Quebec are joint ventures and sole proprietorships that operate under the business owner's first and last name.
-So for instance, if I were starting a business called 'Susan Ward's Dog Grooming Services,' I wouldn't have to go through business registration in Quebec, but if I called my new business 'Susan's Dog Grooming,' I would.

 Business registration in Quebec allows additions to the business owner's first and last name; other provinces do not.
 If you are registering a sole proprietorship in another province, be sure to check that province's business registration requirements.

-So let's assume that you are starting a business in Quebec that either has to be registered or that you want to register your business.
-What is the procedure?
-Because the process differs depending on the form of business ownership you have chosen, I'll outline the business registration procedure for sole proprietorships and partnerships and corporations in Quebec separately.
+Let's assume that you are starting a business in Quebec that either has to be registered or that you want to register your business.
+The process differs depending on the form of business ownership you have chosen, Registration for a sole proprietorship, partnership, and corporation are all slightly different in Quebec.

 In Quebec, if you are starting a sole proprietorship whose name does not include the owner's first and last names or a partnership, you must register your business within 60 days after beginning operations.

-The basic business registration in Quebec procedure is simple; you file a Declaration of Registration form (along with the applicable fee) at an office of the Registraire des entreprises (REQ) in Montréal or Québec City.
+The basic registration procedure is simple.
+You will file a Declaration of Registration form—along with the applicable fee—at an office of the Registraire des entreprises (REQ) in Montréal or Québec City.

-There are two catches to be aware of, however.
-First, although English translations of the form are available, you must fill out and file the French version of the form to register your business.
-Second, while you can fill out the form online at the Registraire des entreprises Québec website, currently the Declaration of Registration cannot be filed electronically.
-You must fill them out, sign them, and take them to an REQ service counter in Montréal or Québec City, to one of the many courthouses in Québec or mail your business registration form to:
+There are English translations of the form are available, but you must fill out and file the French version of the form to register your business.
+You can fill out a pdf version of the form online at the Registraire des entreprises Québec website.
+As of October 2019, the Declaration cannot be filed electronically.
+You must fill them out, sign them, and take them to a REQ service counter in Montréal or Québec City, to one of the many courthouses in Québec or mail your business registration form to: